cristeprado/qsim/README.md

 to run a simulation of the developement of a city.
 The output can be printed as text and viewed with a plot tool (for small cities)

-New models can be easilly programmed using the older ones as an exemple (a little knwoledge of numpy syntax is needed).
+New models can be easily programmed using the older ones as an exemple (a little knwoledge of numpy syntax is needed).

 - How to use it?
 A working example in found in the "example.py" file.